AndrewLaganaro/Windows_utils/README.md

 # Windows utils

-This repo contains Windows utilites, configs and things to help me recreate my windows environment if needed Here is a list of some of the things I use and'll keep documenting as I go along:
+This repo contains Windows utilities, configs and things to help me recreate my windows environment if needed Here is a list of some of the things I use and'll keep documenting as I go along:

 1. Context menu for Vscode and Atom: